How to Become a Hotel Manager

 - Persistence and drive

 Many lodges and hotel chains appreciate—and hire—professionals with relevant degrees to fill their leadership roles.
-At the very least, you'll need a high school diploma.
-Most full-service hotels require an undergraduate degree for the position, but earning your master's degree could help with career advancement.
-They’re often looking for someone with the following hospitality degrees:
+At the very least, you’ll need a high school diploma.
+Most full-service hotels require an undergraduate degree for the position, but earning your master’s degree could help with career advancement.

 One of the best ways to get your foot in the door is to start working at a hotel while you earn your degree.
 It is possible to earn a hotel management degree online while working full-time; sometimes, preferable.
 After graduating, your prior work experience in the hotel industry will help you as you pursue hotel management opportunities, whether it’s an opening with your current employer or with a competitor.